Clinical Rotations and Continuity Clinic

 UC Emergency Medicine:

 Residents work for 2 weeks per year in our state-of-the-art Level-1 emergency department.
 This is a very busy ED and residents play a key role as the first evaluator of many common and complex patient problems.
 During this rotation, residents have ample opportunities to perform procedures and get experience with bedside ultrasound with our ER faculty.
+The two weeks during their second year is in the Up Front Care section, which is basically the ambulatory section of the ER.
+They get great experience at seeing many urgent ambulatory problems, including fractures, abscesses, and common ambulatory complaints.

 North Kaiser Wards: